 She nodded guardedly.

 "I grew up knowing nothing more than the superiority of my family name, my magic… my blood.
-I learned it at my father's knee," he said, hearing the chord of frustration in his own voice.
+I learned it at my father's knee," he said, hearing the chord of bitterness in his own voice.
 "I'd never even met a muggle-born until Hogwarts.
 And he told me that they were stupid and unkempt, filthy creatures – borne of people who were little better than the basest of animals.
 This, this, is what I knew to be true.
 Until Hogwarts."
+He paused and went on bitterly.
+"No one told me they were normal."

 Hermione, brows raised, her mouth twisted into an expression of disgust, swirled the remnants of her drink and threw it back, before reaching across to take the bottle from his hand, muttering something that sounded oddly like 'Fucking hell'.